Bandwidth/shared-components/src/components/DragGroup/DragGroup.md

           <span style={{ width: '8px' }} />
           <Icon name="delete3" />
           <span style={{ width: '8px' }} />
+          {/* Using wrapDragHandle to indicate which element is the handle */}
           {wrapDragHandle(
             <Icon name="moveGrabber" />
           )}